Roasted Butternut Squash is simply the best! With beautifully caramelized exteriors and tender sweet interiors, you’ll be hooked after one bite!

 Instructions

-- BASIC BUTTERNUT SQUASH: On the large sheet pan, add the squash cubes, olive oil, salt and pepper.
-With your hands, toss to generously coat everything and then spread in an even layer, leaving plenty of space for the squash to roast.
-(If they're overlapping, they will steam instead of roast and take a lot longer to cook.)
-Add the tray to the preheated oven and roast for 15 minutes.
-Remove, flip, and return to the oven for another 10 minutes.
-Again, remove, flip and return to the oven for another 10-15 minutes or until crisp tender (a fork easily pierces through the squash).
-Depending on the size of the cubes and actual oven temperature, you may need more or less time, so instead of solely relying on a time, check the squash every time you flip and a few times near the end.
+- Basic Butternut Squash: On the large sheet pan, add squash cubes, olive oil, salt, and pepper.
+With your hands, toss to generously coat everything and spread in an even layer, leaving plenty of space for the squash to roast.
+(If they overlap, they will steam instead of roast and take a lot longer to cook.)
+Place tray in oven and roast 15 minutes.
+Remove, flip, and return to oven for another 10 minutes.
+Again, remove, flip and return to oven another 10–15 minutes or until crisp tender (a fork easily pierces through the squash).
+Depending on the size of the cubes and actual oven temperature, you may need more or less time, so check the squash every time you flip and a few times near the end.
 If desired, top roasted squash with fresh thyme.

-- HERB-ROASTED BUTTERNUT SQUASH (SAVORY): On the large sheet pan, add the squash cubes, maple syrup, olive oil, salt, pepper, dried thyme, and Italian seasoning.
-With your hands, toss to generously coat everything and then spread in an even layer, leaving plenty of space for the squash to roast.
-(If they're overlapping they will steam instead of roast and take a lot longer to cook.)
-Add the tray to the preheated oven and roast for 15 minutes.
-Remove, flip, and return to the oven for another 10 minutes.
-Again, remove, flip and return to the oven for another 10-15 minutes or until crisp tender (a fork easily pierces through the squash).
-Depending on the size of the cubes and actual oven temperature, you may need more or less time, so instead of solely relying on a time, check the squash every time you flip and a few times near the end.
+- Herb-Roasted Butternut Squash (Savory): On the large sheet pan, add squash cubes, maple syrup, olive oil, salt, pepper, dried thyme, and Italian seasoning.
+With your hands, toss to generously coat everything and spread in an even layer, leaving plenty of space for the squash to roast.
+(If they overlap, they will steam instead of roast and take a lot longer to cook.)
+Place tray in oven and roast 15 minutes.
+Remove, flip, and return to oven another 10 minutes.
+Again, remove, flip and return to oven another 10–15 minutes or until crisp tender (a fork easily pierces through the squash).
+Depending on the size of the cubes and actual oven temperature, you may need more or less time, so check the squash every time you flip and a few times near the end.
 If desired, top roasted squash with fresh thyme.

-- CINNAMON-MAPLE BUTTERNUT SQUASH (SWEET): On the large sheet pan, add the squash cubes, melted coconut oil (measure when melted), maple syrup, salt, cinnamon, and pepper.
-With your hands, toss to generously coat everything and then spread in an even layer, leaving plenty of space for the squash to roast.
-(If they're overlapping they will steam instead of roast and take a lot longer to cook.)
-Add the tray to the preheated oven and roast for 15 minutes.
-Remove, flip, and return to the oven for another 10 minutes.
-Again, remove, flip and return to the oven for another 10-15 minutes or until crisp tender (a fork easily pierces through the squash).
-Depending on the size of the cubes and actual oven temperature, you may need more or less time, so instead of solely relying on a time, check the squash every time you flip and a few times near the end.
-If desired top roasted squash with fresh thyme.Taste the squash right out of the oven and if you'd like it a little sweeter (it really depends how sweet the squash is initially) add the tablespoon of brown sugar and quickly toss to incorporate.
+- Cinnamon-Maple Butternut Squash (sweet): On the large sheet pan, add squash cubes, melted coconut oil (measure when melted), maple syrup, salt, cinnamon, and pepper.
+With your hands, toss to generously coat everything and spread in an even layer, leaving plenty of space for the squash to roast.
+(If they overlap, they will steam instead of roast and take a lot longer to cook.)
+Place tray in oven and roast 15 minutes.
+Remove, flip, and return to oven another 10 minutes.
+Again, remove, flip and return to oven another 10–15 minutes or until crisp tender (a fork easily pierces through the squash).
+Depending on the size of the cubes and actual oven temperature, you may need more or less time, so check the squash every time you flip and a few times near the end.
+If desired, top roasted squash with fresh thyme.Taste the squash right out of the oven and if you’d like it a little sweeter (it really depends how sweet the squash is initially) add the tablespoon of brown sugar and quickly toss to incorporate.
 Enjoy!

 Video